frank1010111/bluebonnet/paper/paper.md

 The `flow` submodule solves the pressure diffusivity equation to provide estimates of the hydrocarbon production over time and the hydrocarbon recovery factors.
-This module allows the user to estimate production for shale gas wells using a scaled solutions of the single-phase real gas diffusivity equation [@patzek2013; @male2015application].
+This module allows the user to estimate production for shale gas wells using scaled solutions of the single-phase real gas diffusivity equation [@patzek2013; @male2015application].
 In addition, this module simulates production for tight-oil and gas condensate wells using a two-phase scaled solution of the pressure diffusivity equation [@ruizmaraggi2022twophase].
 The